DJsef81/Pewlett-Hackard-Analysis/README.md

 * postgresSQL

 # RESULTS

-(There is a bulleted list with four major points from the two analysis deliverables) We created
+### * As requested by PH, we determined the number of retiring employees per job title which can be viewed below.

+## Number of Retiring Employees by Job Title
 ![](Retiring_titles.png)

+### * We were also asked to identify employees who are eligible to participate in a mentorship program.

+## Mentorship Eligibility
 [Click here to view our complete mentorship eligibility analysis](/Data/mentorship_eligibility.csv)

-We created another query in pgAdmin 4 to get a potential mentor count by job title.
+### * After creating our mentorship eligibility data table, we also took it upon ourselves to create another query in pgAdmin 4 in oder to get a potential mentor count by job title to compare with our retiring_titles analysis.

+## Potential Mentors Count by Job Title
 ![](potential_mentors_count.png)

+### * We also ran additional queries to determine the following.

+## Number of Retiring Employees by Department
+![]

+## Number of Potential Mentors by Department
+![]

 # SUMMARY